Sports Psychology and Performance Enhancement

 Doubt is the opposite of confidence.
 If you maintain many doubts before or during your performance, this indicates low self-confidence or at least you are sabotaging what confidence you had at the start of the competition.
 Confidence is what I call a core mental game skill because of its importance and relationship to other mental skills.

 Develop coping skills to deal with setbacks and errors

 Emotional control is a prerequisite to getting into the zone.
-Athletes with very high and strict expectations, have trouble dealing with minor errors that are a natural part of sports.
-It is important to address these expectations and also help athletes stay composed under pressure and when they commit errors or become frustrated.
+Athletes with very high and strict expectations have trouble dealing with minor errors that are a natural part of sports.
+It is important to address these expectations and also help athletes stay composed under pressure and when they commit mistakes or become frustrated.

 Find the right zone of intensity for your sport